jjdv/swplanets/README.md

 # Star Wars Planets
-You can see the final result at <https://swplanets.appspot.com>.

 ## Overview
 This project was started as an opportunity to take a deeper dive into Angular ecosystem, starting from TypeScript, through Angular Router, NgRX store, RxJS flow up to Angular Material.
 The intended basic functionality of the project was presentation of a list of Star Wars planets and their details based on the [SWAPI](https://swapi.co/) - The Star Wars API, created by Paul Hallett.
 However, when investigating available resources helpful for the graphical side of the project, I found the [Star Wars Galaxy Map](https://wrvh.home.xs4all.nl/galaxymap/index.html) which provides great visualization of Star Wars planets in the whole galaxy.
 From this point, I coudn't resist not to make this great work interactive.